 To retrieve oil from a cavern, all you have to do is pump water into its bottom.
 Since oil floats on water, the oil will simply rise to the surface.
 And because the Gulf of Mexico is close to much of the nation's oil transport network, the oil can be transferred quickly to interstate pipelines or loaded into ships or barges.
 At its present 727 million barrel capacity, a full reserve could fuel the United State's energy needs of 20.7 million barrels a day for about 35 days.
 Once the resource reaches the 1 billion barrel mark, that will extend to 48 days [source: EIA].

 Although the United States' emergency supply of oil crude is the largest in the world, several other countries have their own version.
 The International Energy Agency is a coalition of 27 member countries formed to alleviate oil supply emergencies.
 Each member country agrees to maintain oil stocks equal to at least 90 days of its net oil imports to be released when necessary.
-To learn more about strategic petroleum reserves -- both in the U.S. and elsewhere -- visit the links on the next page.
+To learn more about strategic petroleum reserves -- both in the U.S. and elsewhere -- visit the links below.

 Related HowStuffWorks Articles